 Repellents can be used to mitigate bird damage.
 Methyl anthranilate, the primary ingredient of artificial grape flavoring, is registered by EPA for use as a bird repellent for certain species.
-However, methyl anthranilate remains viable for only short periods of time as it loses efficacy quickly when exposed to UV radiation and weathering.
+However, methyl anthranilate remains viable for only short periods of time as it loses efficacy when exposed to UV radiation and weathering.
 Sucrose solutions may be applied to fruits to deter birds, but the efficacy of this method is not well documented and actually may attract other pests, such as Japanese beetles.

-Scare tactics have been shown to be effective only for relatively short-term protection of vegetable crops.
+Scare tactics usually are effective only when providing short-term protection for crops, often immediately just before peak harvest would occur.
 Blackbirds are intelligent animals and quickly will habituate to repetitive or predictable patterns and disturbances.
 Frightening methods must be changed and/or relocated often to maintain the desired effect.
 Frightening devices include both visual and auditory deterrents.
-Pyrotechnics (e.g., propane cannons and shotguns), Mylar balloons and tape, raptor-shaped kites, scarecrows, flashing lights, water sprayers, and tape-recorded bird-distress calls or predator attack calls all represent examples of harassing techniques, but success of these devices varies substantially.
+Pyrotechnics (e.g., propane cannons and shotguns), Mylar balloons and reflective metallic tape, raptor-shaped kites, scarecrows, flashing lights, water sprayers, and tape-recorded bird-distress calls or predator attack calls all represent examples of harassing techniques; success among these devices varies substantially.
 In general, scare tactics should be activated early to mid-morning and mid- to late afternoon, when birds are most active.
-For maximum effectiveness, it is best to use two or more devices in combination with each other, vary the times and places they are employed, and be persistent.
+For maximum effectiveness, it is best to use two or more devices in combination with each other, vary the times and places these devices are employed, and be persistent.